oeb25/msc-thesis/Mist/Case study – Ascending sum.md

 > [!paragraph] Classes and predicates
 >
 > In the Dafny program, we use `@vpr struct Sorted` to define the structure with fields.
 The declaration `@vpr ghost let min: int` highlights that _Dafny does have ghost code analysis_.
 Structural invariants, however, are described in a separate `@vpr ghost invariant`, quite similar to Viper.
-This separation means that anytime we expect an instance `s` of `Sorted` to be sorted, we have to require `IsSorted(s)`.
+This separation means that anytime we expect an instance `s` of `Sorted` to be sorted, we have to require `s.IsSorted()`.

 > [!paragraph] Access
 >